 By: Erica Quam, Certified Iyengar Yoga Instructor.
-Erica Quam has taught yoga to athletes and active individuals for 11 years.
+Erica Quam has taught yoga to athletes and active individuals for more than 11 years.
 Erica first began teaching to her athletes during her 15-year career as a college swim coach.
 She believes yoga can help prevent injuries and reduce stress, while building strength, flexibility and confidence.

 These five yoga poses for runners are great for your hamstrings, your spine and your whole body.
 We focus on dynamic, movement-based pre run yoga poses as they properly warm your tissues.
 For post run yoga, you'll do static stretches and poses that will help you wind down and get re-energized for your next activity.

 Pre-Run Yoga Poses for Runners

 Downward Facing Dog helps you warm up your calves and whole body before you go on a run.
 To get into this pose, start in Child's Pose as that will help you get the right distance between your hands and your feet.
 Extend your arms forward with your hands shoulder width apart.
 Inhale, open your chest, exhale, extend the legs up, lift your hips up.
 Then lift your hips a little bit more.